IshmaelRogers/Localization/KalmanFilter/Readme.md

    This graph displays a probabilty distribution of the robot's fianl position after multiple iterations of the movement.

-   The X-axis is the distance traveled by the robot The Y-acxis is how often the robot stopped at that distance
+   The X-axis is the distance traveled by the robot The Y-axis is how often the robot stopped at that distance

-   The shape of the gaussian

-   few enivornment factors movements are precise distribution is narrow

-   Rescue missions have many environmental factors

-   Sensors contain a bunch of sensor noise.
+   It should be clear that the sensor data plays an important role in the localization problem.
+As discussed previously, real world sensors contain a lot of noise and must be filtered out in order to be useful for any localization problem.

+   The robots internal belief about its state is represented by a gaussian disribution.
+The shape of the bell curve determines how "confident" our robot is about their current state.
+In an environment with only a few enviornmental factors, movement commands are precise and the shape of the Gaussian distribution is narrow (the robot is confident).
+Conversely, evnironments that contain many environmental factors (as is the case with a rescue mission robot), the Gaussian distribution is much wider; therefore the robot is less certain about its current state.

    Advantage
    ---

    Movement and Sensory measurements are uncertain, the Kalman Filter takes in account the uncertainity of each sensor's measurement to help the robot better sense its own state.
-This estimatation happens only after a few sensor measurements.
+This estimatation is fast; happening after only a few sensor measurements.

    STEPS
    ---

-   Use an intitial guess and take in account of expected uncertainity
+   To begin the Kalman cycle, the system generates an intitial guess about its state and takes in account of expected uncertainity.

-   Sensor Fusion - uses the kalman filter to calculate an accurate estimate using data from multiple sensor.
+   Sensor Fusion - is the process in which the Kalman filter is used to calculate an accurate estimate of the system's state using data from multiple sensors.

   # 1D Gaussian

-   At the basis of the Kalman Filter is the Gaussian distribution also known as a bell curve.
-Imagine Hexpod Zero was commanded to execute 1 motion, the systems final location can be representedd as a Gaussian.
-Although the exact location is not certain, the level of uncertainity is bounded.
+   It is worth remphasizing the basis of the Kalman Filter.
+At the core of this probablisitic algorithm is the Gaussian distribution also known as a bell curve.
+It can be used to represent the robot's certainity about its on pose relative to the world.
+For example if Hexpod Zero was commanded to execute 1 motion, the system's final location can be represented as a Gaussian, where the overall shape can illustrate how certain the robot is.
+Considering the real world assumption, the exact location is not certain, however the level of uncertainity is bounded.

    The role of a Kalman Filter
    ---

-   After a movement command or a measurement update, the KF outputs a unimodal Gaussian distribution.
+   After a movement command or a measurement update, the KF outputs a *unimoda* Gaussian distribution.
 This is considered its best guess at the true value of a parameter

+  NOTE: Unimodal - implies a single peak present in the distribution.

   NOTE: A Gaussian distribution is a probability distribution which is a continous function.